gilrstein1-ui/Octopi-CoreOne/octoprint-core-one-guide.md

 ### Recommended Products

 **Raspberry Pi:** This setup runs flawlessly on a Pi 4B — it's the board I use daily with OctoPrint, go2rtc, and Obico all running simultaneously without issues.
-A Pi 5 is overkill for this but works great if you plan to use it for other things too.
-I recommend buying from the official Raspberry Pi store on Amazon when possible.
+A Pi 5 is overkill (and consumes much more power) for this but works great if you plan to use it for other things too.
+I recommend buying from the official Raspberry Pi store when possible.

 - [Raspberry Pi 4B — Official Raspberry Pi Store](https://amzn.to/4lPTDxY) — the board by itself, if you already have a case and power supply
 - [Raspberry Pi 4B — CanaKit Starter Kit](https://amzn.to/4rPVxjw) — includes case, power supply, and heatsinks